vanshika168/Spotify_data_analysis/README.md

 ## Project Steps

 ### 1. Data Exploration
-Before diving into SQL, it’s important to understand the dataset thoroughly.
 The dataset contains attributes such as:
 - `Artist`: The performer of the track.
 - `Track`: The name of the song.
 - `Album`: The album to which the track belongs.